Summer Intensive 2021 Project ReCharge Professional Development-

-We have picked a few of our favorite innovative sustainability and energy efficiency lessons from our STEAM curriculum to share with you.
-Learn how fun, engaging, and impactful these topics can be for you and your students!
+We picked a few of our favorite innovative sustainability and energy efficiency lessons from our STEAM curriculum to share with teachers.
+They got to learn how fun, engaging, and impactful these topics can be for them and their students!

 |Description||Grade Level Standards|